Ernst Mayr: Later life and influence

+Death and legacy

 Mayr died on 3 February 2005 in his retirement home in Bedford, Massachusetts, after a short illness.
 He had married fellow German Margarete "Gretel" Simon in May 1935 (they had met at a party in Manhattan in 1932), and she assisted Mayr in some of his work.

 Margarete died in 1990.
 He was survived by two daughters (Christa Menzel and Susanne Harrison), five grandchildren and 10 great-grandchildren.

 The awards that Mayr received include the National Medal of Science, the Balzan Prize, the Sarton Medal of the History of Science Society, the International Prize for Biology, the Loye and Alden Miller Research Award, and the Lewis Thomas Prize for Writing about Science.
 In 1939 he was elected a Corresponding Member of the Royal Australasian Ornithologists Union.
 He was awarded the 1946 Leidy Award from the Academy of Natural Sciences of Philadelphia.
 He was awarded the Linnean Society of London's prestigious Darwin-Wallace Medal in 1958 and the Linnaean Society of New York's inaugural Eisenmann Medal in 1983.
 For his work, Animal Species and Evolution, he was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences in 1967.
 Mayr was elected a Foreign Member of the Royal Society (ForMemRS) in 1988.
 In 1995 he received the Benjamin Franklin Medal for Distinguished Achievement in the Sciences of the American Philosophical Society, of which he was already a member.

 Mayr never won a Nobel Prize, but he noted that there is no prize for evolutionary biology and that Darwin would not have received one, either.
 (In fact, there is no Nobel Prize for biology.)
 Mayr did win a 1999 Crafoord Prize.
 It honors basic research in fields that do not qualify for Nobel Prizes and is administered by the same organization as the Nobel Prize.
 In 2001, Mayr received the Golden Plate Award of the American Academy of Achievement.
+Since winning Balzan Prize, Crafoord Prize and the International Prize for Biology, are usually regarded as a "Triple Crown in Biology," he won this crown too.

 Mayr was co-author of six global reviews of bird species new to science (listed below).

 Mayr said he was an atheist in regards to "the idea of a personal God" because "there is nothing that supports [it]".